CHERUKURIPRAVEEN/Tasks/README.md

 # Tasks
 1. Create a GCP Account
 If you don't have one already, go to GCP Console and create a Google Cloud account.
-You’ll get a free trial with $300 credits.

 After account creation: